chris-tela/chris-tela/README.md

 ## Hello World 👋, I'm Chris!

 I’m a Computer Science student at Western University, using this space to share and document my journey in tech.
-Right now, I’m exploring the worlds of full-stack development, AI and machine learning, and cybersecurity.
+Right now, I’m exploring the worlds of full-stack development, AI/machine learning, and cybersecurity.

 ## 🚀 Projects